-Figure 5.17: Glulam Timber Bridge Types
+Figure 3.17 Glulam Timber Bridge Types

-5.2.3 Timber Bridge Structural Components
+3.2.3 Timber Bridge Structural Components

-The material and various structural components of a glulam timber bridge include girders, deck panels, connections, and stiffeners discussed here.
+The material and various structural components of a glulam timber bridge including girders, deck panels, connections, and stiffeners, are discussed herein.

-5.2.3.1 Glulam Materials
+3.2.3.1 Glulam Materials

-Timber is a nonhomogeneous and brittle material as evidenced by bending and axial compressive behavior (Figure 5.18).
+Timber is a nonhomogeneous and brittle material as evidenced by bending and axial compressive behavior (Fig. 3.18).
 The strength of glulam timber is evaluated (rated) either mechanically or visually.
-Design values for typical glulam timber are specified in Chapter 8 of AASHTO LRFD Bridge Design Specifications (AASHTO, 2013).
+Design values for typical glulam timber are specified in section 8 of AASHTO LRFD Bridge Design Specifications (AASHTO, 2013).
 Other glulam materials and species are allowed by the code, however.
-These design values are then adjusted by correction factors as specified by AASHTO, accounting for several parameters affecting the behavior of wood such as wet service conditions, temperature, member size, member volume, and load duration.
+These design values are then adjusted by correction factors as specified by AASHTO, accounting for several parameters affecting the behavior of wood, such as wet service conditions, temperature, member size, member volume, and load duration.